TimothyDJones/interesting-words/README.md

 ## A
 - **atavism** - the reappearance in an individual of characteristics of some remote ancestor that have been absent in intervening generations.

+## E
+- **eigengrau** - German word that literally means "instrinsic grey".
+It is the color that you see in the absence of light.
+The CSS hex code for eigengrau is [#16161D](http://www.colorhexa.com/16161d).

 ## F
 - **[frittle](http://frittle.sourceforge.net/)** - a temporary mark on the skin caused by the impression of a textured surface.